polarityio/circl-hashlookup/README.md

 # Polarity CIRCL Hash Lookup Integration

-The Polarity - CIRCL Hash lookup integration searches the CIRCL public has lookup API which compares hash values against known database of files.
+The Polarity - CIRCL Hash lookup integration searches the CIRCL public hash lookup API which compares hash values against a database of known files.
 The integration supports lookups of MD5, SHA1, and SHA256 hashes.

 The CIRCL Hash lookup service includes hashes from: